vaib-dev/Courses/README.md

 ## Data Structures
-The code of data structures are as follow:
+The contents of data structures are as follow:

 * Linklist